Continual Learning through Human-Robot Interaction: Human Perceptions of a Continual Learning Robot in Repeated Interactions: Conclusions

 In this work, we designed a long-term user study to understand human perceptions of a continual learning robot while teaching and testing the robot over five sessions.
 We conducted a between-participant study with three CL models and asked participants about their perceptions of the robot in terms of trust, social attributes, task load, and usability of the system, after directly teaching and testing the robot over five sessions.
 Our results indicate that users' perceptions of trust, competence, and usability of the robot are negatively affected by forgetting of the CL models.
 Our results also indicate that the performance of even the SOTA CL models is unreliable (only $\sim$50\% accuracy) when learning from the users instead of learning on static datasets.
 Therefore, with the current SOTA CL models, continual learning robots are not perceived to be very trustworthy or competent by their users.
 However, an encouraging result was that the performance of the SOTA CL models is comparable to the theoretical upper bound for continual learning which takes a much longer time to learn new objects.
 Furthermore, the task load for teaching and testing the continual learning robot, and perceptions of warmth and discomfort stayed low and were not affected by the choice of the CL model.
 These results are encouraging as they indicate the potential feasibility of personalized continual learning robots that might learn from their users over a long period of time.
 Our results also indicate that future continual learning research should also focus on the task load and the needs and tendencies of the users when designing CL models that learn through human interactions.

 Our user study is the first step toward testing machine learning-based CL models in the realm of HRI.
-We hope that these results can help machine learning and HRI researchers design CL models while considering the perceptions of human users that might interact with these systems over a long period of time.
+We hope that these results can help machine learning and HRI researchers design CL models while considering the perceptions of human users who might interact with these systems over a long period of time.
 Particularly, researchers need to focus on improving the performance of the CL models when learning from human users, which might also improve users' perceptions of trust, competence, and usability of the continual learning robots.
+One potential direction could be to integrate CL models with human-centered AI methods, such as interpretability, and fairness, to reduce labeling ambiguities and errors caused by robots' users, which could improve the robots' performance and users' perceptions of the robots.
+For example, adding simple feedback, such as the number of times an object has been taught and a baseline number of images required to teach an ML model for acceptable performance, could help improve users' perception of their teaching and expectations about the robot.